githubnext/eea/docs/report.md

 In the video:
 - The user starts with an existing application generated with GitHub Spark
-- The user enters a numebr of pivots: "Features", "Rules", "Buttons"
+- The user enters a number of pivots: "Features", "Rules", "Buttons"
 - In each case, the user extracts a relatively condensed specification from the codebase
 - The user edits the specification to add or adjust a new feature in the app